ttimbers/vdiffr-demo/README.md

 <img src="README_files/figure-gfm/scatter-function-1.png" width="50%" />

-And you want to write tests to make sure that as you further develope and refactor your code, you do not break it.
+And you want to write tests to make sure that as you further develop and refactor your code, you do not break it.
 You can use the `vdiffr` visual regression testing package to do this.
 First, you need to abstract the function to an R script that lives in `R`.
 For this demo, we created a file called `R/pretty_scatter.R` that houses the `pretty_scatter` function shown above.

-Then you need to setup a `tests` directory and tests file in which to house your tests that works with the testthat framework (we recommend using `usethis::use_testthat()` and `usethis::use_test("FUNCTION_NAME")` to do this).
+Then you need to setup a `tests` directory and test file in which to house your tests that works with the [`testthat`](https://testthat.r-lib.org/) framework (we recommend using `usethis::use_testthat()` and `usethis::use_test("FUNCTION_NAME")` to do this).

 Finally, add an expectation with `vdiffr::expect_doppelganger` to your `test_that` statement: